n0sys/n0sys/README.md

-<h1 align = "center"> Hi there 👋, I'm Hanna and no I'm not a girl ! </h1>
+<h1 align = "center"> Hi there 👋, I'm Hanna and no I'm not a girl! </h1>

 ## ⚡ WhoAmI
 I know what you're thinking..
 Hanna?
 A boy?
 Well yes it is, in Lebanon!
 Anyways, I'm a cybersecurity enthusiast and engineer student at the University of Technology of Troyes in France!
-And I will be sharing here my work and findings in the wide crazy world of InfoSec.
+I will be sharing here my work and findings in the wide crazy world of InfoSec.

 ## 📫 Find Me On
 - [Root-Me](https://www.root-me.org/HNA-555086)